Safety around trees and powerlines

 Wildlife and power infrastructure

-We do our best to protect animals from the potential impacts of our infrastructure, however they will still find their way to some precarious spots on our equipment.
+We do our best to keep animals out but they will still find their way into some precarious spots.
+When they do, we do our best to rescue them safely.

-Bats, or flying foxes, and other wildlife are a seasonal cause of power interruptions across Australia.
-They move around as their food sources change, so their impact is widespread across our network making it challenging to take targeted defensive action.
+Bats, or flying foxes, are a seasonal cause of power interruptions across Australia.
+They move around as their food sources change, so it is hard to take targeted defensive action.

 In the rural area, we have upgraded insulators on overhead powerlines and installed specially-designed mesh mats and animal covers along the Humpty Doo, Dundee and Bynoe feeders.